browserengineering/book/book/chrome.md

 - First, you have to click on the address bar to "focus" on it.
-- That also selects the full address, so that it's all deleted when you start typing.[^why-not-select]
+- That also selects the full address, so that it's all deleted when you start typing.
 - Then, letters you type go into the address bar.
 - The address bar updates as you type, but the browser doesn't yet navigate to the new page.
 - Finally, you type the "Enter" key which navigates to a new page.

-[^why-not-select]: I'm not going to implement the selection bit,
-    because it would add even more states to the system.

-This ritual suggests that the browser stores a string with the contents of the address bar, separate from the `url` field, and also a boolean to know if you're currently typing into the address bar.
-Let's call that string `address_bar` and that boolean `focus`:
+These steps suggest that the browser stores the contents of the address bar separately from the `url` field, and also that there's some state to say whether you're currently typing into the address bar.
+Let's call the contents `address_bar` and the state `focus`:

 ``` {.python}
 class Browser: